 Summer Camp – For two weeks each summer, 100 children and more than 30 volunteers celebrate friendship and enjoy the teamwork involved in putting together a show in just 10 days!
 It’s no wonder our camp has become a favorite for students and volunteer workers alike, quickly filling to capacity each year.
 During the two weeks, campers work on choreography, music, art, and stage work.
 The students are involved in building and painting set pieces and helping design their costumes.
 The second week finds the students hard at work putting all aspects of the show together and rehearsing the show in its entirety.
 On the last day of camp, as a reward for their hard work, the Murray Fire Department visits, sets up fire trucks, and sprays water over an excited group of kids!

 Camp is followed by a weekend of shows, where each child gets to perform in three performances, most always to a capacity crowd.
 Registration opens in mid-April.
-Watch for details!
+This year’s show is ALADDIN, kids!

 The Penguin Project® strives to demonstrate that individuals with special needs are fully capable of participating in community activities with the same dedication and enthusiasm as others, if given opportunity and support.
 The origin of the name “Penguin Project” comes from the unique characteristics of penguins.
 They are extremely playful and curious, and work well together.
 More importantly, they have a “disability” that distinguishes them from other birds – they can’t fly!!
 Instead, penguins waddle and toboggan on their bellies over the snow, and are excellent swimmers in the water.
 So like our young artists, they have adapted to the challenges of their environment, and have not allowed their unique difference to interfere with their lives.

 In 2014, the Playhouse Penguins presented ANNIE, JR. to full houses!
 There were 18 Artists and their Mentors onstage, and a huge creative team behind the scenes smiling from ear-to-ear as the children worked their magic.
 Everyone who was involved – Artists, Mentors, families, volunteers – agreed that the Project was life changing in a most positive way.
-Playhouse chose SEUSSICAL, JR. for the 2015 Penguin Project production, and it once again played to sold-out houses.
-The number of Artists increased to 21, along with 23 Mentors.
-In August, 2016, the Penguins will shine with DISNEY'S PETER PAN, JR.
+Playhouse chose SEUSSICAL, JR. for the 2015 Penguin Project production; DISNEY'S PETER PAN, JR. for 2016; and WILLY WONKA JR. for 2017.
+The 2018 show was SHREK, Jr. and the 2019 show is GREASE, School Version!

 Old Duffers and Powder Puffers – In 2010, Playhouse in the Park partnered with Murray-Calloway Senior Citizens Center for the creation of a senior citizens theatre troupe, Old Duffers & Powder Puffers.
 This group continues to thrive.
 The troupe works as a reader’s theatre, meaning that memorization is not an issue.
 They initially worked with old radio scripts, but now include many other types of material.
 Twice a year, the Duffers & Puffers offer an “Evening of Fun” where they perform radio scripts, original material, one-act plays, and humorous skits.
-Old Duffers & Powder Puffers meet every Monday at 2:00 p.m and is open to anyone aged 60+.
+Old Duffers & Powder Puffers meet every Monday at 2:00 p.m and is open to anyone who considers themselves a senior.
 There is no fee for OD&PP.

-For more information on how your kids can get involved, contact Lisa Cope at email@example.com.
+For more information on any of these programs, contact Lisa Cope at email@example.com.